mk-fg/incremetal-disk-compare-and-sync/README.rst

   if source got smaller, or otherwise will naturally grow as well, as changes against "nothing" get appended there.

-In special modes like building hash-map-file or checking one file, process is simplified to remove updating destination/hash-map steps that aren't relevant.
+In special modes, like building hash-map-file or validation-only, process is simplified to remove updating destination/hash-map steps that aren't relevant.

-Hash-map file has a header with LB/SB block sizes, and if those don't match exactly, hash-map-file is truncated and gets rebuilt from scratch, copying all data too.
+Hash-map file has a header with LB/SB block sizes, and if those don't match exactly, it is truncated/discarded as invalid and gets rebuilt from scratch, copying all data too.

-Default (as on 2023-03-05) LB/SB block sizes correspond to following rules:
+Default (as of 2023-03-05) LB/SB block sizes correspond to following ratios:

 - ~4 MiB large block (LB) creates/updates/corresponds-to exactly 4 KiB block of
   hashes (32B LB hash + 127 \* 32B SB hashes).

-- So 1 GiB file will have about 1 MiB of hash-map metadata, ~7 GiB hash-map for a 7 TiB file, and so on - very easy to estimate with ~1024x diff in block sizes like that.
+- So 1 GiB file will have about 1 MiB of hash-map metadata, ~7 GiB hash-map for a 7 TiB file, and so on - very easy to estimate with ~1024x diff (2^10) in block sizes like that.

 These sizes can be set at compile-time, using ``-d`` define-options for nim-compile command, for example::